wp-plugins/powerpress/readme.txt

 * Updated link to add podcast to iTunes.
 * Updated Danish translation.
 Thanks GeorgWP and Team Blogos for translating!
 * Added define options `POWERPRESS_CAPABILITY_MANAGE_OPTIONS` and `POWERPRESS_CAPABILITY_EDIT_PAGES` for administrators to customize PowerPress capabilities.
 (Thanks Kevin Doole for the contribution!)
+* Updated videos for previewing the PowerPress video players.

 = 4.0.4 =